Woodville North, South Australia: History

+The site comprised some 108 acres of the Finsbury area and some of the Cheltenham gardens area, with the co-operation of the state government and a host of private companies an area of 28 acres was under roof and full services of gas mains, electricity, water, sewerage and roads completed by November 1940.
+The next five years showed huge production figures of items which were used at Hendon and also at the big filling factory at Salisbury.
+These factories were working three shifts around the clock and the employees for Hendon and Finsbury combined totalled over 3000, the majority being women.

 Woodville North Post Office opened on 14 February 1966.
 An earlier office of the same name was renamed Kilkenny North in 1964.

 Transport

 Hanson Road is served by the 253, 254 and the 253X & 254X express bus services.
 Torrens Road is served by the 230, 232 and 100 services.
 Park Avenue is served by the 252 service.
 The Finsbury railway line used to run parallel to Audley Street, mainly to service the industrial activity in the area, but this was removed in 1979 due to the industrial decline.
 Finsbury railway station occupied the site of the al-Khalil mosque.

+Woodville North railway station was a freight only station.

 Demographics

 Woodville North is home to a large immigrant population.
 The initial settlement of the suburb coincided with a large wave of immigrants from Eastern Europe following the Second World War.
 Another wave of immigration occurred in the 1980s, when Vietnamese immigrants arrived after the Vietnam War.